wp-plugins/ad-injection/readme.txt

 = Do you have any testing recommendations? =

-For testing your ad settings I'd recommend that you first disable any caching plugin, and then set Ad Injection to test mode.
+For testing your ad settings I'd recommend that you first disable any caching plugin, and then set Ad Injection to test mode so that 1) you can instantly see any changes you make to the settings and 2) so that only you will see the adverts.

 If you are unsure as to why ads are appearing (or aren't) enable debug mode from the UI and look for the 'ADINJ DEBUG' tags in the HTML source of your webpage.